kexiZeroing/kexiZeroing.github.io/src/posts/using-es-modules.md

 > History of module formats:
 > 1. **AMD (Asynchronous Module Definition):** This is primarily considered a browser-specific module format.
 Its key feature is asynchronous module loading, with modules wrapped in a `define()` call.
 It requires a dedicated loader to run, with RequireJS being the most commonly used one back in the day.
 > 2. **CJS (CommonJS):** This is the most common module format in the Node.js environment and was originally the only natively supported format in Node.js.
-It uses `module` and `exports`.
+It uses `module` and `exports` fetching modules synchronously.
 > 3. **UMD (Universal Module Definition):** Since AMD and CJS are incompatible with each other, but developers wanted a single codebase to work in both browser and Node.js, UMD was created.
 UMD wraps the module in an IIFE and includes logic to check for `define`, `module`, and other variables for compatibility.

 ### Exporting module features